hmc-cs111-spring2016/piconot/evaluation.md

 # Evaluation: running commentary

 ## Internal DSL
 _Describe each change from your ideal syntax to the syntax you implemented, and describe_ why _you made the change._

+First we had to change the direction North, East, West, South to the more intuitive Up, Right, Left, Down.

 **On a scale of 1–10 (where 10 is "a lot"), how much did you have to change your syntax?**